-a.
+- a.
 Summer stipends:

-- 1. Research and study that will lead to publication, exhibition, or performance.
+- 1. Research and study which will lead to publication, exhibition, or performance.

 - 2. Creation of new programs or courses.

 - 3. Enrichment of current courses.

 - 4. Professional development.

-Recipients of these stipends must agree to devote at least eight weeks of full-time work to their projects and not accept other professional obligations during this period.
+Recipients of these stipends must agree to devote at least eight weeks of full-time work to their projects and agree not to accept other professional obligations during this period.

-A limited amount of funds is available for summer stipends that will cover a four-week period.
+A limited amount of funds is available for summer stipends which will cover a four-week period.